 I cut spouts from a pear-shaped template (12).
 From an ⁄-inch thick slab, cut the spout shape out and fit it to the carafe almost immediately.
 Bend it slightly to fit, dip the end in water, then place it in position on the pot.
 Once it’s removed, you can see by the moistened area where the position should be.
 With a sharp knife, cut out a U shape just inside that water line.
 Slip and score the edge of that freshly cut area (13), then press the spout firmly into place, shaping and lifting by pushing in the edges gently if needed (14).
 Secure the join with a coil, then smooth and refine the area.
 Once the handle is a soft leather hard, dip each end in water, place it in position on the pot, remove, then score and slip the wet areas that were marked by the handle placement.
 Firmly press the handle in position and refine the attachment (15, 16).

-19 Insert the plunger assembly through the bottom of the lid, then add a knob to hold it in place.
+17, 18, 19 Insert the plunger assembly through the lid, then add a knob to hold it in place.

 The Final Touch: A Knob